'Social Media Needs A Travel Mode'

 2 accounts?
 (Score:2)

+4).
+Boot into a fake, but plausibly real looking environment, with nothing interesting on it.
+Load it to the gills with internet cat videos and nothing more;

+I'd load it with gross but legal porn.
+Give them something to vomit over.
+Lemonparty or Tubgirl... gee, if I only could decide...

-The concept is "Duress Password" (Score:2)
+The concept is "Duress Password" (Score:5, Interesting)

 A "mode" will be detectable — looking at your screen whoever compels you to show it (a criminal or an officer or both-in-one) will be able to tell, you are in "travel mode" and demand to see the real deal.